 Paradigm will only be gritting in our sheltered housing schemes.
-It is not practicable for us to provide gritting facilities everywhere.
+It is not practical for us to provide gritting facilities everywhere.
 We have, however, distributed grit bins to other locations with vulnerable residents and/or areas prone to icing such as slopes and steps, so residents can grit where needed.

 Burst and frozen water pipes can cause a lot of damage to your home.
 Here are some tips to help avoid it happening or what to do if pipes do freeze.

 A frozen pipe can cause further problems, because it may burst causing thawed water to pour out from the break.
 The following steps describe what you should do as soon as you discover a frozen pipe:

 - Turn off the water supply: At the main stop tap.
 You should find this under the kitchen sink, bathroom, downstairs toilet or where the water pipe enters your home.
 Turn off the stopcock in your cold water tank if you have one, it's usually found in the attic or loft.
 The hot water one is in the airing cupboard (marked with a red handle).